INCOME TAX CAPITAL CREDIT

 For qualifying projects in which the investing company files Form INT with the Alabama Department of Revenue after May 22, 2009, if the qualifying project meets the minimum requirements by the first year but fails to meet such requirements in a subsequent year, then the investing company shall forfeit a percentage of the capital credits claimed in the prior five years as follows:

-- 100% of the capital credit claimed in the year immediately preceding the year in which the investing company fails to maintain the employment and wage requirements (noncompliance year)
+- The forfeiture shall equal 100% of the capital credits claimed in the year immediately preceding the year in which the investing company fails to maintain the employment and wage requirements of this section.